 Lynn Artesse MBACP

-We can all find life difficult sometimes; we feel stressed, anxious, depressed or generally unhappy.
-Our thoughts get out of control, become overwhelming, leaving us feeling disconnected, isolated and lonely.
+Life is particularly difficult right now with the added challenges of the coronavirus: we may feel stressed, anxious, depressed with very little control of our lives.
+Our thoughts become overwhelming, leaving us feeling disconnected, isolated and lonely.
 In this state of mind, it can be difficult to ask for help, particularly from the people closest to us.

 I am a resourceful and optimistic Counsellor and I truly believe that small changes in the way we think can make big differences to the way we feel.